AVEVA/CONNECT-data-services-developer-docs/content/communities/community-administration.md

 ## Prerequisites

-To perform most tasks related to community administration, you must have [community administrator permissions](xref:ccRoles#community-administrators-preview) assigned to your user role.
-Some tasks have additional prerequisites noted in the task itself.
+To perform most tasks related to community administration, you must have [community administrator permissions](xref:ccRoles#community-administrators-preview) assigned to your user role or be a [Community Owner](xref:ccRoles#community-owner-preview).
+Some tasks require you to be a Community Owner, as denoted below.

 ## Community administration tasks

-Community administrative actions include:
+Either a user assigned community administrator permissions or a Community Owner can perform the following tasks:

 - <xref:community-remove-tenants>